 Structures of Destruction: the structural biology of pathogenicity

 This module constitutes a further development of the module previously known as Protein Structure Function and Dynamics (BCM311) to underscore the significance of structure in protein function.
-The students will study the structure and function of macromolecules that confer viral or bacterial pathogenicity.
+You will study the structure and function of macromolecules that confer viral or bacterial pathogenicity.

 Major topics include